Submissions

 This will enable the public to balance the PFAS risks with other known risks.

-provides no cost-benefit analysis.
-All three Options should go through this process, but it seems on
+The Paper is somewhat confusing as it seems to partly follow a Regulatory Impact Assessment, but provides no cost-benefit analysis.
+All three Options should go through this process, but it seems on the final regulation may be have an RIS.

 Also concerning is there is no identification of how the $1b will be spent.

-Regardless of which Option is used, the following is required and recommended overall is a better planning and
+Regardless of which Option is used, the following is required and recommended overall is a better planning and management, especially from a waste infrastructure perspective including:

 - The commonwealth revamping its export ban on recyclable materials

-- State and territory governments work with industry to a better, more consistent plan of strategic
+- State and territory governments work with industry to a better, more consistent plan of strategic planning, siting of recycling infrastructure and downstream residual waste management including

 covering EfW and landfill supplies. - All parties to improve education on waste management.